Why your fridge is a germ hotspot – and how to fix it

 Nearly 60% of fridges tested in a survey were running warmer than the recommended 5°C. Some were even hitting temperatures above 10°C, which is far too warm to keep food safely chilled.

 So, what’s going on?
 Even with today’s “smarter” fridges, many don’t have accurate or easy-to-read temperature displays.
 And, let’s be honest, when was the last time you checked (or even adjusted) the settings?
-Most of us – in fact 68% of households – just plug in and hope for the best.
+Most of us – in fact 68% of households – just plug it in and hope for the best.

 Then there’s the classic fridge door linger.
 Every time we stand there debating between cheese or chocolate, warm air rushes in.
 The longer the door stays open, the more the temperature rises, creating the perfect breeding ground for bacteria.